Convex-Dev/design/cad/004_accounts/README.md

 ### User Accounts

-A user account is an account with a public account key set, which is used to validate the digital signature of transactions.
-The associated private yey is assumed to be under the secure control of an external user.
+A user account is an account with a public key defined, which is used to validate the digital signature of transactions.
+The associated private key is assumed to be under the secure control of an external user.

 A user account is considered the origin account during the execution of any transaction submitted for this account.

 ### Actor Accounts

-An actor account is an account with no account key.
+An actor account is an account with no public key.

 Actors do nothing on their own (with some limited execptions e.g. scheduled operations).
 They need to be invoked by other accounts, e.g. a user will typically `call` an exported actor function from their own account.